at-phutran2/AT_Intern_Fall-Winter_2017_Phu-Tran-PHP-Team/README.md

 	Using gitignore to store file untracked (file you want to delete)
 	* another way to remove untracked file by using this command "git -rm --cached filename"
 6. Git Branch and merege:
+	Using Branch in git make thing easy to manage
+	* Git branch create: " git branch branchname"
+	(git branch -d branchname) to delete branch
+	("git branch") to check current branch
+	* After create using "git checkout" to connect to new branch" As usually we use "git push origin master" to push our code to master branch if we've just create the new branch the command will turn to : git push origin branchname
+If we want to merge code from new branch to master branch, using "git check out master" to enter master branch --> then using git merge branchname (merge file from branchname to master branch)
+7. Git Pull